Daour211/reading-notes/201/class-01.md

 Another important point is how to deliver the message to the visitors.
 And by **organizing and prioritizing the information**, the user can understand the order of the page and the importance.
 Method or techniques used for organizing and prioritizing:

  -	*Visual hierarchy*: it is a way of arranging and showing elements in order of their importance.
 Visual contrast between the materials, items is what creates the visual hierarchy.
-This can be presented using: images, font size, font color or font style.
+This can be presented using: images, font size, font color or font style. <br>

  -	*Grouping and similarity*: are ways of organizing the elements of the page to be viewed.
 Grouping the information that are related to each other make the design easier to understand it.
-As for the similarity the repetition of some features such as: color. size, font, shape…etc. shows that the elements have the same importance or meaning.
+As for the similarity the repetition of some features such as: color. size, font, shape…etc. shows that the elements have the same importance or meaning. <br>

 # Duckett JS: